 Sensational article title?
 I don’t know … the potential is certainly there.

-The control is still currently ours… but I’m not sure who I trust more… people, or a Thing which has been decided to do more than us… and its logic is unquestionable.
+The control is still currently ours, but I’m not sure who I trust more, people or a thing that was designed to do more than us and its logic is unquestionable.

 What is it?